CZ-NIC/convey/README.md

 ### Dependencies and troubleshooting
 * You'll be asked to install `dialog` library at the first run if not already present in the system.
-* If something is missing on your system, maybe you may find help in this command: `sudo apt install python3-pip git python3-tk dialog whois dig nmap curl && pip3 install setuptools && pip3 install --upgrade ipython`
+* If something is missing on your system, you may find help yourself with this command: `sudo apt install python3-pip git python3-tk dialog whois dig nmap curl && pip3 install setuptools && pip3 install --upgrade ipython`

 ### Customisation
 * Launch convey with [`--help`](docs/convey-help-cmd-output.md) flag to see [further options](docs/convey-help-cmd-output.md).
-* A file `config.ini` is automatically created in user config folder.
+* A file [`config.ini`](convey/defaults/config.ini) is automatically created in [user config folder](convey/defaults/config.ini).
 This file may be edited for further customisation.
 Access it with `convey --config`.
 > * Convey tries to open the file in the default GUI editor or in the terminal editor if GUI is not an option.
 > * If `config.ini` is present at working directory, that one is used over the one in the user config folder.
 > * Configuration updates automatically on upgrade.

+## Computing fields

-## Computable fields
+### Computable fields

-We are able to compute these value types:
+Some of the field types we are able to compute:

 * **abusemail** – got abuse e-mail contact from whois
 * **asn** – got from whois